lsgordon/2026-Summer-Internships/README.md

 🚀 Summer 2026 Tech Internships 🧑‍💻

 Welcome to the ultimate hub for Summer 2026 Tech Internship opportunities!
-MY repository is dedicated to helping students find their dream internships in the tech world.
+My repository is dedicated to helping students find their dream internships in the tech world.
 We're just getting started, and this list will grow, so keep checking back!
 ✨ What's Inside?

 A community-curated list of tech internships for Summer 2026.
 We aim to cover a wide range of roles, including: